 Guests can be a great help in keeping track of your pet throughout the night.
 They’re already fawning over how cute your pet is, after all!

-Excitable dogs have been known to charge at, attack, eat, or play with fireworks and firecrackers, unfortunately resulting in horrific or deadly injuries.
-Fireworks may cause injuries like severe burns, trauma, and even deadly poisoning.
+Excitable dogs have been known to charge at, attack, eat, or play with fireworks and firecrackers.
+Fireworks may cause injuries like severe burns, trauma, and even deadly injuries and poisoning.
 Most fireworks also contain potentially toxic substances like arsenic, potassium nitrate, and other heavy metals.